09981152473/quran/README.md

-# strixdaybot
+# strixquranbot
-its a sample telegram bot for work by date its run on heroku.com
+its a sample telegram bot for quran
+its run on heroku.com